 Selected results, google search: "our system is broken"

 History has much to teach us about the path to authoritarianism.
 The path includes slowly subverting democracies, one rule at a time.
 The path also includes using political power to "pack the court" or other neutral agencies.
 The apologue "Boil The Frog" is fitting.
-People may not recognize we are in the political system's hot water until democracy has lost its life.
+People may not recognize we are in the political system's hot water until our democracy has lost its life.
 Daniel Ziblatt wrote an empowering book that researches how other countries have lost their democracies.
 Dr. Ziblatt teaches us that...

 The tragic paradox of the electoral route to authoritarianism is that democracy’s assassins use the very institutions of democracy—gradually, subtly, and even legally—to kill it.”

 ― Daniel Ziblatt, How Democracies Die: What History Reveals About Our Future

 The next graphic shows a perspective on how to change our system from the inside.
 Systems are just a set of rules.
 Change the rules and you change system outcomes.
 This is a different approach.
 We do not discuss hot-button issues like the health system, guns, or immigration.
 We consider those as unfortunate symptoms.
 Sadly, those symptoms may be leveraged for political theater.
 While addressing these concerns could be helpful, we consider them as addressing symptoms .... not the systemic root cause itself.

 To enable zooming, double touch or click the picture

 We offer a political system's view and solutions to help resolve America's legislative branch systemic vote-weakening crisis.
 If we correct the system's rules, the symptomatic issues will naturally improve.